amandeepmittal/amanhimself.dev/content/posts/add-opacity-to-pressable-component-react-native.md

 canonicalUrl: 'https://amanhimself.dev/blog/add-opacity-to-pressable-component-react-native/'
 ---

 Pressable component was introduced in 2020 as a core component wrapper that can be used instead of existing touchable components in React Native.
 These touchable components are TouchableOpacity, TouchableHighlight, and TouchableWithoutFeedback.
-These components include styles and effects that sometimes do not meet the desired outcome on individual platforms (iOS and Android).
+These components include styles and effects that sometimes do not meet the desired outcome on individual platforms (Android and iOS).

 The way I see using the Pressable component is that it can be customized in terms of style, appearance, and extended functionality by creating a custom wrapper/component around it.
 It also offers a lot of props such as `onPressIn`, `onPressLong`, `hitSlop`, `delayLongPress` and so on, that can be used to implement these extended functionalities.